Companies in all industries are going through digitization and getting their engineering teams right — quickly — is key. We know this challenge well.

-We realized we owe it to the category to take a bigger stand.
+We realized we owe it to the category of technical recruiting to take a bigger stand.
 This is why we decided to refuel, equip ourselves with external experience, and go full speed ahead.

 We’ve partnered with experienced investors, Richard Anton at Oxx and Hillel Zidel at Kennet Partners and raised $22 million to expand our platform and accelerate growth.
 We’ve welcomed our long-term mentor and supporter, Keith Wallington, as Chairman.
 We’ve augmented our leadership team with experienced operators.
 We’ll use this investment to accelerate our growth in 2020, serve more engineering teams, and support our rapidly growing enterprise customers.

 Thank you to our customers, team, community, advisors and investors for your wisdom, feedback, and support.